plan-be/iode/doc/dev/TBL_CALC.md

 ### k\_graph.c {#T7}

-Functions to generate IODE graphs in A2M format based on a TBL structure and a GSAMPLE definition.
-Contains also V\_graph(), a function to print or display variables or combinations of variables on a (simple) SAMPLE.
+Functions to generate IODE graphs in A2M format based on a TBL structure and a GSample definition.
+Contains also V\_graph(), a function to print or display variables or combinations of variables on a (simple) Sample.

 Includes some A2M helper functions.